Retargeting campaigns: 25 tips from marketing experts

 “When developing the messages for retargeting ads, there are two approaches that have worked for us:

 “Re-iterate your key selling points.
-If prospects are comparing multiple products, I want to keep our key distinctions to the front of their minds.
+If prospects are comparing multiple products, I want to keep our key distinctions at the front of their minds.
 Present a different message than what they saw before.
 For example, a product review, then an ebook, etc. If they didn’t convert on the first offer, I’ll make them another offer – maybe they’ll like it better!

 “In most cases, I recommend not limiting campaigns by budget.
 Campaigns should be limited by profitability.
 If increasing a campaign’s spend will increase profits, that’s an easy win in my mind!”